A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Analysis of Privacy-Utility Trade-off

-Note that the attacker is not interested in learning $s_{\text{st}}$ and $s_{\text{go}}$ because the driving behavior (e.g., aggressiveness) is more intuitively reflected by gains $\alpha,\beta$.
-In other words, the sensitive parameter for HDV $i$ can be presented as $\kappa_i = \left[\alpha_i,\beta_i\right]$.
-The parameter setting for the experiments is shown in Table~\ref{tab: parameters setup}.
+\emph{Attacker settings.} We consider an attacker interested in learning the sensitive parameter for HDV $i$, i.e., $\kappa_i = \left[\alpha_i,\beta_i\right]$.
+Note that the attacker is not interested in learning $s_{\text{st}}$ and $s_{\text{go}}$ because the driving behavior (e.g., aggressiveness) is more intuitively reflected by parameters $\alpha$ and $\beta$.
+Other parameters associated with HDVs and CAVs in the experiments are fixed, as shown in Table~\ref{tab: parameters setup}.

+\emph{Driving scenarios.} We evaluate the privacy-utility trade-off in two driving scenarios characterized by the movement of the head vehicle.
+The formation of the platoon consists of $5$ HDVs with indices $\Omega_\mathcal{H} = \{1,3,4,5,6\}$, $1$ CAV with index $\Omega_\mathcal{C} = \{2\}$, and $1$ head vehicle with index $0$. \begin{itemize} \item \emph{Sine-like velocity disturbance}: The head vehicle (HDV $0$) aims to maintain a specific target velocity but has a sine-like velocity disturbance with an amplitude of $3$ m/s.
+This scenario represents a typical platooning situation where the velocity of the head vehicle oscillates around a fixed value. \item\emph{Emergency braking}: The head vehicle performs an emergency braking with a constant deceleration rate of $-3.5 \text{m/s}^2$ for $1.75$s before recovering to its equilibrium velocity with an acceleration of $5\text{m/s}^2$ for another $1.75$s.
+This scenario evaluates the performance of the proposed parameter privacy filter in extreme conditions. \end{itemize}